Periodic Table

 Atomic orbitals must achieve spherical symmetry, and platonic geometry forms the foundation of such symmetry.

-Click here to see an innovative lecture series on spherical and platonic geometry by Gary Doskas.
+Click here to see an innovative lecture series on spherical and platonic geometry by Gary Doskas

-Some of the structures in this periodic table, most notably from the d– and f-block metals, represent a new conjecture that follows the Sub-Quantum Chemistry view of electron and di-electron interactions (see Understanding Electrons).
+Some of the structures in this periodic table, most notably from the d– and f-block metals, represent a new conjecture based upon recent advances in sub-quantum mechanics.
+The primary difference between this approach and the traditional approach centers around the electron and di-electron interactions that take place between electrons in different sub-shells within the same shell, as well as between electrons in adjacent shells.
+(For more detail, see Understanding Electrons).

-Sub-Quantum Chemistry is a new theory based upon recent advances in sub-quantum mechanics.
-It suggests that the quantum interactions between electrons in close proximity play a central role in determining both atomic and molecular geometry.
+This approach suggests that the quantum interactions between electrons in close proximity play a central role in determining both atomic and molecular geometry.
 These quantum interactions include spin-bonding, spin exclusion, field cancellation, and orbital hybridization.
 They yield symmetrical, phase-locked, resonant, coherent, spherically-harmonic, stationary electron waves that represent the lowest energy state of the system.

 Magnetic susceptibility trends for the d-block (transition) metals.